The Real Cost of Delaying Your Goodbye to ESR Files (And Why You Must End It This Year)

 1: You’re paying for the same integration many times

-Every consumer of ESR files effectively builds their own integration:- their own parser
+Every consumer of ESR files effectively builds their own integration:

 - their own mapping rules